More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 How to Use the Paint Calculator

-- Click Calculate to see the total paint needed and number of cans required
+6. Click Calculate to see the theoretical paint, the Recommended Purchase Quantity, and the number of cans to order

 Paint Calculation Formulas